wooogler/choir-slim-docs/paper-writing.md

 SLIM Lab focuses on occupational ergonomics, wearable sensors, and human-technology interaction in both physical and virtual environments (e.g., VR training, motion feedback, lifting analysis).

-The lab frequently publishes in high-impact, peer-reviewed journals in ergonomics and human factors:
+The lab frequently publishes in high-impact, peer-reviewed journals in ergonomics, human factors, and the human-computer interaction field:

 ### Core Journals